promised-ai/lace/lace/README.md

 > * All columns in the csv, other than ID, must be in the codebook, if a codebook is specified
 > * Missing data are empty cells
 >
-> For more on CSV formatting, see the cargo docs under the `braid::data::csv` module.
+> For more on CSV formatting, see the cargo docs under the `lace::data::csv` module.

 You can specify which transitions and which algorithms to use two ways.
 You can use CLI args

 ```
-$ braid run \
+$ lace run \
     --csv mydata \
     --row-alg slice \
     --col-alg gibbs \
     --transitions=row_assignment,view_alphas,column_assignment,state_alpha \
-    mydata.braid
+    mydata.lace
 ```

 Or you can provide a run config